crud89/CS2-ExtractorsBegone/README.md

 # Extractors Begone

-A small mod for Cities Skylines 2 that disables spawning of sub-buildings and vehicles for extractor areas.
+A mod for Cities Skylines 2, that allows more granular control over extractor areas, including disabling extractor building spawns and work vehicles on a per-industry level.

 ## Contents

-This mod disables two in-game systems:
+This mod controls two aspects of the game:

-- The area spawn system is used to spawn extractor and storage sub-buildings.
-- The work car AI system, which controls cars that spawn within extractor areas.

-Resources are still accumulating in the central buildings and are transported, so this should not break your game.
-It might even marginally improve performance, but don't expect miracles.

-There might be some unintended side-effects of using this mod.
-First, it might be that some storage-related buildings do no longer work as intended.
-I haven't encountered any of those situations and "not working" only refers to the visual functionality.
-Mechanically, all buildings I've tested still worked as intended.
-Second, this mod disables those systems altogether.
-It is not possible to only disable those systems per industry.
-This also means that fishing boats (and other waterborne vehicles) that are going to be released with the upcoming DLC will not spawn.
-Their code appears to be already implemented in the current game and they re-use the same system as the other specialized industry areas.

-As always, use this at your own risk.
-Back up your savegames and test this in an fresh city first.
-It should work with existing saves and uninstalling the mod should restore the original functionality.
-After installing this mod you can (and might to) remove existing sub-buildings and work vehicles using better bulldozer.
-Note that work vehicles will not despawn, when this mod is used with a savegame where they are already spawned.
+- The spawning of extractor sub buildings, which can be controlled by setting a spawn rate for each industry type.
+Setting the rate to `0.0` disables spawning new sub-buildings.
+- The spawning of extractor work vehicles on a per-industry level.

+This way, the mod can be used by detailers to customize their specialized industry, of which it currently supports farming, forestry, ore, oil and fishing.
+In contrast to the usual way of preventing extractor buildings to spawn (i.e., creating snake-like mazes of narrow extractor areas), this mod is more convenient to use and also allows to disable some ugly extractor vehicles.
+Besides this, a more practical benefit is that using this mod does not influence production rates, which depend on the extractor area size.

+For more info on how to setup and uninstall the mod, please refer to the mod page on [Paradox Mods](https://mods.paradoxplaza.com/mods/120143/Windows).
+If you encounter any issues or bugs related to this mod, please file a [bug report](https://github.com/crud89/CS2-ExtractorsBegone/issues)!

 ## Contribute

 If you want to contribute, feel free to open a PR!
-This mod is currently bare-bones and I do not intend to spent much time on it.
-However, I would be grateful for any contribution, especially regarding an UI and a thumbnail.
+I would be grateful for any contribution, especially regarding a thumbnail or support for localization.

 ## License